-- 225 Modern Programming (3) (Prerequisite: A grade of C or better in CS 190 or permission of school) F, S, SU.
+- 225 Modern Programming (3) (Prerequisite: A grade of C or better in CS 190 or permission of school) [Same as CS 225] F, S, SU.
 A continuing study of the concepts presented in CS 190.
 Topics include problem solving, algorithm and program development, data types and operations, objects and classes, arrays, and event-driven programming. - 327 Information Systems Fundamentals (3) (Prerequisite: CS 150) F, S, SU.
 Study of basic systems issues that concern the introduction of technology into the firm and the management of technology-based systems in business organizations. - 337 Business Systems Analysis and Design (3) (Prerequisite: 225 and 327) S. Study of systems integration, the analysis of existing systems, and the design of new systems. - 347 Business Data Communications (3) (Prerequisite: 327) F, SU.
-Analysis of technical and management problems and issues associated with the use of data communication technology in business. - 373 Management Science (3) (Prerequisite: MGT 355) S. Applications of hypothesis testing, simple linear regression, and multiple linear regression.
+Analysis of technical and management problems and issues associated with the use of data communication technology in business. - 373 Management Science (3) (Prerequisite: BUS 305) S. Applications of hypothesis testing, simple linear regression, and multiple linear regression.
 Coverage of the mathematical structure, the solution procedures, and the application of basic management science models, including linear programming, network modeling and simulation.
 Study of Project Management.
 Use of computer software to solve problems.
-Credit cannot be received for both MIS 373 and MGT 373. - 378 Business Decision Support Systems (3) (Prerequisites: MIS 225, MGT 355) F. An analytical, information technology based, approach to the process of management decision-making.
+Credit cannot be received for both MIS 373 and MGT 373. - 378 Business Decision Support Systems (3) (Prerequisite: 225) F. An analytical, information technology based, approach to the process of management decision-making.
 Examination of decision-making productivity via the integration of computer-based data management technologies (within a modeling environment) and the use of information as inputs to quantitative and qualitative models for the purpose of aiding decision-makers.
-Emphasis is placed on the development of "user friendly" systems for productive solutions to real-world business problems. - 447 Data Base Management (3) (Prerequisite: 327) F. Advantages and disadvantages of a DBMS, DASD concepts, applied data structures, data definition language, data manipulation language, hierarchical data models, relational data models, network data models, database design, operations in an on-line environment, database administration, and current trends. - 457 Management Information Systems (3) (Prerequisite: 327, MGT 351, MKT 331, and FIN 341) F, S, SU.
-Analysis of problems in planning, developing, and administering information systems in business organizations.
+Emphasis is placed on the development of "user friendly" systems for productive solutions to real-world business problems.